ssabih/aad-vc/index.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>Finally into Verifiable Credentials (VC).
-In short VC is a digital credential which has claims about the subject of the VC and its signed by private key of an issuer's DID.
+In short VC is a digital credential which has claims about the subject of the VC and its signed by the private key of an issuer's DID.
 Below is an example of an AAD VC.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":66,"width":257,"height":478,"sizeSlug":"large","linkDestination":"none","style":{"color":{}},"className":"is-style-default"} -->